NVIDIA/nvmath-python/docs/sphinx/installation.rst

 dependencies *optional*, but provides convenient installation commands for users to quickly spin up a working Python environment.

-The :ref:`cheatsheet <cheatsheet>` below captures nvmath-python's required/optional, build-/run- time dependencies.
+The :ref:`cheatsheet <cheatsheet>` below captures nvmath-python's required and optional build-time and run-time dependencies.
 Using the installation commands from the sections below should support most of your needs.

 .. _install from pypi: